 How is this metric calculated?
-FAD is calculated as Adjusted FFO less non-cash interest expense and non-cash revenue, such as straight-line rent.
-Adjusted FFO is calculated as FFO excluding the impact of non-cash stock-based compensation and certain revenue and expense items, where FFO is calculated in accordance with the definition and interpretive guidelines issued by the National Association of Real Estate Investment Trusts ("Nareit"), and consequently, FFO is defined as net income (computed in accordance with GAAP), adjusted for the effects of asset dispositions and certain non-cash items, primarily depreciation and amortization and impairments on real estate assets, and after adjustments for unconsolidated partnerships and joint ventures.
+FAD is a non-GAAP financial measure and is calculated as Adjusted FFO less non-cash interest expense and non-cash revenue, such as straight-line rent.
+Adjusted FFO is calculated as Nareit FFO excluding the impact of non-cash stock-based compensation and certain revenue and expense items, where Nareit FFO is calculated in accordance with the definition and interpretive guidelines issued by the National Association of Real Estate Investment Trusts ("Nareit"), and consequently, Nareit FFO is defined as net income (computed in accordance with GAAP), adjusted for the effects of asset dispositions and certain non-cash items, primarily depreciation and amortization and impairments on real estate assets, and after adjustments for unconsolidated partnerships and joint ventures.
 See "Use of Non-GAAP Financial Measures" below.

-Performance: In 2020, Omega achieved \$3.06 FAD per share, resulting in an achievement at the high hurdle level.
+Performance: In 2021, Omega achieved \$3.14 FAD per share, resulting in an achievement at the high hurdle level.

 Annual Cash Incentive Performance Goal #2: Tenant Quality

-Weighting Threshold Target High 2020 Results
+Weighting Threshold Target High 2021 Results

-30% 98% 98.5% 99% 99.9%
+30% 98% 98.5% 99% 96.8%